Skylarity/MSRAM-Meeting-Prep/viz-tech-overview.md

 ### Ideal Use Cases

-Mapbox can be used interchangeably with Leaflet for projects that do not require IE11 support.
+Mapbox can be used interchangeably with Leaflet.js for projects that do not require IE11 support.

 In cases where three-dimensional representation may help the visual cognition of data, Mapbox is incredibly easy to use.

 ![mapbox-demo](images/mapbox-demo.png)

+Mapbox's data-driven styling methods also simplify data visualization, if the project scope fits within the limitations of said methods.

 ## Turf.js